mozilla/protocol/docs/02-usage/02-framework.md

 on the document's root element (`:root`) in `/includes/_themes.scss` and are retrieved using the `var()` function.
 The custom properties will be updated depending on what theme is declared.

-If you need to support legacy browsers, it is recommended to use the `@supports` decorator while using the Sass variable as a fall back.
+If you need to support legacy browsers, it is recommended to use the `@supports` feature query while using the Sass variable as a fall back.

 ```scss